tanin47/whowish_word/README.md

 WhowishWord - A wording framework for Rails
 ====================

-Have you ever been bored when a project manager (or marketing department) keeps changing wording on a website?
+Changing wording on a website often makes programmers go crazy.

-This kind of tasks can make programmers go crazy.
+WhowishWord allows users to change wording on a Rails website, directly.

-WhowishWord allows normal users to change wording on a Rails website, directly.
+It is so simple that anybody can do it.

 The beauty of WhowishWord is that: